-Twin Rivers Council, Albany, NY-6 Clubs & 41 Youth

-Contact: Julie Van Amburgh (518) 869-6436/ jvanambur@bsamail.org
+Twin Rivers Council, Albany, NY-6 Clubs & 41 Youth Contact: Julie Van Amburgh | 518-869-6436 | jvanambur@bsamail.org

-Club 2335 sponsored by the Town of Ephratah.

-The Club features a variety of career orientation after-school programs.
+Club 2335 - hosted by the Town of Ephratah.
+The club features a variety of career orientation after-school programs.
 Professionals from local businesses and public safety agencies present career educational programs.
 Also featured are field trips to companies and agencies.
-The Club meets bi-monthly and is attended by 1 sixth and 2 seventh grade students.
+The club meets bi-monthly and is attended by 1 sixth and 2 seventh grade students.

-- Club 7014 sponsored by the Copake Fire Department. - The basics of firefighting are the career feature for this Club.
-The Club meets bi-monthly after -school.
-In addition, the explorers from Fire/EMS Exploring Post serve as mentors to assist with the programs and activities with the Club youth participants.
-The students are: 2 eighth graders. - Club 7030 sponsored by the Elsmere Fire Company A.
+Club 7014 - hosted by the Copake Fire Department.
+The basics of firefighting are the career feature for this club.
+The club meets bimonthly after -school.
+In addition, the explorers from Fire/EMS Exploring post serve as mentors to assist with the programs and activities with the club youth participants.
+The students are: 2 eighth graders.

-The activities for this after -school Club includes the basics of firefighting.
-With the help of the Fire/EMS Explorers, the Club's youth participants are provided with coaching and guidance from the mentors.
-The Club meets twice a month and the youth participants are 10 eighth grade students.
+Club 7030 - hosted by the Elsmere Fire Company A. The activities for this after -school club includes the basics of firefighting.
+With the help of the Fire/EMS Explorers, the club's youth participants are provided with coaching and guidance from the mentors.
+The club meets twice a month and the youth participants are 10 eighth grade students.